ankostis/TeslaCrack/README.rst

     teslacrack --help
     ...

-There are 4 sub-commands available:
+There are 3+1 sub-commands available:

-- ``decrypt``: parses the headers from the tesla-files, extracts their encrypted-AES-keys, and if their corresponding decrypted-key has already been reconstructed earlier (by following the steps described below), and decrypts files.
+- ``decrypt``: parses the headers from the tesla-files, extracts their encrypted AES & BTC keys, and if their corresponding decrypted-AES-key has already been reconstructed earlier (by following the steps described below), it decrypts those files.

-- ``unfactor``: reconstructs an AES-key from a factorized(externally) encrypted-AES-key.
-In order to check the validity of a key reconstructed, it decrypts a files and examines the *magic-bytes* at its header - so you have to work with specific file-types among those registered (see `How to decrypt your files`_, below).
+- ``unfactor``: reconstructs an AES-key from the factors of the encrypted-AES-key;
+  the factorizations must have happened externally.
+To check the validity of a key reconstructed, it decrypts a file and examines the *magic-bytes* at its header - so you have to work with file-types among those registered (see `How to decrypt your files`_, below).
   Therefore it may report false positive keys, or fail to find any key at all, if the encrypted file selected had been corrupted before picked up by the ransomware.

-- ``unfactorecdsa``: a slower key reconstructor that requires the *ecdsa* Python module to be installed (see `Install TeslaCrypt`_, below);
+- ``unfactorecdsa``: a slower key-reconstructor with the following advantages compared to ``unfactor``:
-  on the other side, unlike ``unfactor`` sub-cmd:

-  - it can recover keys even from files without known magic numbers,
+  - it can recover keys from any file-type (no need for *magic-bytes*),
-  - it is guaranteed to always yield a single correct a key, and
+  - it is guaranteed to always yield a single correct key, and
-  - it can also reconstruct Bitcoin private-keys (not just AES ones) that can be used with *TeslaDecoder*.
+  - it can also reconstruct Bitcoin private-keys (not just AES ones) that may be used with *TeslaDecoder* (see `Break bitcoin-keys for TeslaDecoder`_ section).

-- ``unfactorbtc``: a third key-reconstructor for old TeslaCrypt infections, which uses the Bitcoin ransom address instead of a sample file, and which requires the python-2 only *pybitcoin* library.
+- ``unfactorbtc``: A key-reconstructor solely for the BTC-key to be used with *TeslaDecoder* tool; it requires the *pybitcoin* py2-only library;
+  so if you intend to use it, install with ``pip install teslacrack[btc]`` cmd.